dimaip/dimaip.github.io/_posts/2016-10-21-logicless-templates-with-fusion.md

 </f:for>
 {% endhighlight %}

 Simple, huh?
-It is, but it’s not very componentized and declarative.
-Imagine you’d want to render the latest blog post in a sidebar with the same design?
+It is, but it's not very componentized and declarative.
+Imagine you'd want to render the latest blog post in a sidebar with the same design?
 Such template would need a refactoring, perhaps to using partials, but more on that later.

 Now the same logic with Fusion: